RagnarB83/ash-documentation/docs/MM-interfaces.rst

     Singlepoint(fragment=HF_frag,theory=MMobject)

-Alternative is to define the forcefield in a forcefieldfile that is read-in.
+*An alternative is to define the forcefield in a forcefieldfile that is read-in.*

 .. code-block:: python